ArshRomana1/ArshdeepsBookStore1/ArshdeepsBookStore/README.txt

  2140
  Starting at the Part 3 , I created a file called Covertype.cs in the ArshdeepsBooks.Model and then changed the data according to the file called Category.cs

+ 1400
+ created a file called Covertype.cs in the ArshdeepBooks.Models and the added public DbSet<CoverType> CoverTypes { get; set; } in theapplication Dbcontext.cs and then added the migrations